 Spider-heads, assemble.
-The Marvel Cinematic Universe has had one heck of a long year, and what better way to end that than with the MCU’s bread and butter, an event film.
-And oh boy, what an event it’s shaping up to be.
-Rumors aside, Spider-Man: No Way Home is cracking open the multiverse, assembling some familiar MCU faces like Doctor Strange, and even bringing in villains from the 2000s Spider-Man trilogy to The Amazing Spider-Man — and possibly from other projects, but in lieu of spoilers, we’ll stop there.
+The Marvel Cinematic Universe had one heck of a long 2021, and it ended that with the MCU’s bread and butter, an event film, that stretched into 2022.
+And oh boy, what an event it’s shaped up to be.
+Rumors aside, Spider-Man: No Way Home has made lots of money and is cracking open the multiverse, assembling some familiar MCU faces like Doctor Strange, and even bringing in villains from the 2000s Spider-Man trilogy to The Amazing Spider-Man — and possibly from other projects, but in lieu of spoilers, we’ll stop there.

-So in preparation, we’ve put together a friendly neighborhood watchlist of Marvel media to dig into ahead of the latest Spider film, and we even listed them in order of importance because we know not a lot of us have the time.
+So if you haven’t seen it yet, we’ve put together a friendly neighborhood watchlist of Marvel media to dig into ahead of the latest Spider film, and we even listed them in order of importance because we know not a lot of us have the time.
 Anyways, enjoy!

 Right off the bat, I’m going to suggest the second movie in Tom Holland’s Spider-Man series.
 Why?
 Well, because Spider-Man: No Way Home picks up directly after Far From Home’s surprising post-credit stinger — the reveal of Spider-Man’s identity and the (re?)introduction J.K.
 Simmons’s J. Jonah Jameson.
 (You can also watch Spider-Man: Homecoming, which as of now is probably still the best Holland Spidey movie, as a treat, if you have the time).